What You Need to Know About Environmental Engineering Technician

 Related Job Titles

-Is There Job Demand for Environmental Engineering Technicians?
+Is There Going to be Demand for Environmental Engineering Technicians?

-In the United States, there were 17,000 jobs for Environmental Engineering Technician in 2016.
+There were about 17,000 jobs for Environmental Engineering Technician in 2016 (in the United States).
 New jobs are being produced at a rate of 12.4% which is above the national average.
 The Bureau of Labor Statistics predicts 2,100 new jobs for Environmental Engineering Technician by 2026.
-The BLS estimates 1,700 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 1,700 job openings in this field each year.

 The states with the most job growth for Environmental Engineering Technician are Utah, Florida, and Colorado.
 Watch out if you plan on working in Wyoming, West Virginia, or Rhode Island.
 These states have the worst job growth for this type of profession.

-The typical yearly salary for Environmental Engineering Technicians is somewhere between $32,380 and $82,800.
+The average yearly salary of an Environmental Engineering Technician ranges between $32,380 and $82,800.

 Environmental Engineering Technicians who work in Washington, Oregon, or Nevada, make the highest salaries.

 Below is a list of the median annual salaries for Environmental Engineering Technicians in different U.S. states.